 Old Airport Road Food Centre

-Although a little further afoot, Old Airport Road Food Centre gets high praise from gourmands.
-It’s often recommended by Singaporeans as one of the best places to eat in Singapore.
+Although it’s a little further afoot, I give my high praise to Old Airport Road Food Centre.
+It’s also often recommended by Singaporeans as one of the tastiest places to eat in Singapore.

-As you’d expect, all the Singaporean favourites are found here.
-You’ll find everything from char kway teow and Hokkien mee to rojak and kway chap.
+Unsurprisingly, I also found all my Singaporean favourites here.
+As I walked around here for the first time, I could see that the menus were jam-packed with everything from char kway teow and Hokkien mee to rojak and kway chap.

-The most famous dish at Old Airport Road Food Centre, however, is soya beancurd.
-Plop yourself into the long queue at Lao Ban Soya Beancurd (#01-107) or 51 Soya Beancurd (now closed) to see what the fuss is all about.
+Of course, on my first visit to the Old Airport Road Food Centre, I had to try its most famous dish: soya beancurd.
+Plop yourself into the long queue at Lao Ban Soya Beancurd (#01-107) to see what the fuss is all about.

 Nearest MRT station: Dakota MRT (CC8), Exit A